 Prerequisite(s): fourth-year standing in Networking program or permission of the instructor.

+Also offered at the graduate level, with different requirements, as ITEC 5112, for which additional credit is precluded.
 Lectures three hours a week, tutorial/laboratory one hour a week.